 What no one tells women is that someday most of them will give birth to a human being whose entire world will revolve around them.
 And that will change everything.

 It is then when a woman’s devotion to her career typically lessens and a husband’s earning power becomes paramount.
 This has nothing to do with fairness or equality because men and women are not equal.
 Their differences become glaring once children come along, even for couples who don’t live by a strict set of traditional gender roles—which, for the record, is most of us.

 Knowing this ahead of time, rather than succumbing to the equality narrative, will go along way for any marriage.
 Yes, there are some who can switch things up and make it work.
 But they are the exception, not the rule.
 So don’t bank on it.

 Instead, plan in advance for a life that embraces marriage and motherhood.
 If you do, you’ll be way ahead of the game.
 Consider this email I received from woman named Catherine:

 I read your opinion article on the Fox News website about women marrying down, and I must say I agree completely.
 I found that I, myself, married a man who does not have a college degree and has chosen a career that is either a feast or famine sort of life.
 I guess part of my problem was that I never intended to marry when I was in college.
 I saw my future as a successful writer, taking care of myself.
 I never thought about marriage; I just wanted a chance to take care of myself and see the world.

 For most women, there will come a time when being a mother will be the primary focus.
 For many, it will become an all-consuming desire.
-And if you haven’t made plans in advance by, among other things (such as choosing a flexible career), marrying a man who’s a stable earner or who’s on his way toward becoming one, you will very likely regret it.
+And if you haven’t made plans in advance by marrying a man who’s a stable earner or who’s on his way toward becoming one, you will very likely regret it.